Get the right information straight to your inbox

 Step #3 — Scroll down to Account Privacy, and click on the check box next to Private Account!

-Next, if you suspect someone is stalking your profile (i.e. Instagram stalkers), the best course of action is to “Block and Report” them on the site.
+Next, if you suspect someone is stalking your profile (i.e. Instagram stalkers), I’d just suggest to “Block and Report“ them on the site.
+This is how you can be safe.

 Whether you have a public or private account, this will prevent them from ever seeing your content again or interacting with your posts or Instagram videos.